coldborne/CombatSandboxWithBugs/docs/test-cases/vehicles/enter-vehicle.md

 ### Steps
 1. Move within the radius of interaction with vehicle
-2. Press `E`
+2. Press `E` to enter vehicle

 ### Expected Result
 Player enters vehicle.
+Player's texture gets caught in the vehicle.
 Vehicle receives current driver.